Over the last few decades, the media has promoted the image of young thin women as being ideal.

 Many people in our society shapes women image to be thin, skinny, tiny waists and ample breasts.
 This is how media projects a strong views of how women should look.
 In addition, the media depicts females to have certain body type and shapes.
 This essay will demonstrates on the causes of this problem and to suggest a possible solution that could change the perception of many when it comes to a perfect women figures.

-To sum up, models that are too thin ignite others to turn to unhealthy means of attaining the desired body sculpted by media.
-And in contrast, women with extra pounds are undesirable in the eyes of many.
-In my view, society now is started to realised that each individual has different body frame and soon woman have a freewill to choose how the way they looks.
+To sum up, models that are too thin ignite others to turn to unhealthy means of attaining the desired body as sculpted by media.
+It resulted to women with extra pounds felt they are undesirable in the eyes of many.
+In my view, society now is beginning to realised that each individual has different body frame and soon woman have a freewill to choose how the way they look.

 Ratings from http://www.writingbands.com